davincilchen/contracts/gringotts/README.md

 };
 ```

-Start to deploy BOLT contracts and fetching a new sidechain address.
+Start to deploy BOLT contracts and fetching a new booster address.

 ```javascript
 > truffle deploy --reset